Friday, 29 May 2026

 There were two of us not four.

-Our exposure to rescue drift in North Easterly F7 gusts and 4.5 kt tidal flow.
+Our exposure to rescue drift in South Easterly F7 gusts and 4.5 kt tidal flow.

 Limited VHF signal in area.